NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/whats next.md

 In this linux desktop environment, you can access the menu, launch programs, write analysis code, use version control software (i.e. git) and develop analysis pipelines as though you were on your own computer.

 ## Release
-Keep a note of the release number of the container image that you installed.
-Regardless of what operating system you installed neurodesktop into, the version number would have been at the end of the _docker run_ command:
+Keep a note of the release date of the container image that you installed.
+Regardless of what operating system you installed neurodesktop into, the release date would have been at the end of the _docker run_ command:

 ![version](/version.png 'version')